w3c/epub-tests/docs/contributing.md

   report.
 This should be used if the subject of the test is the value of `dc:title` itself (e.g., testing the base direction of the `title` element).

+* `belongs-to-collection` (optional, as part of a `meta` element): The value is `should` or `must`, and it specifies whether the test corresponds to a _SHOULD_, respectively a _MUST_, statement in the specification.
+If the metadata is not provided, or any other value is used, the default `must` value is used.

 * `dcterms:rights` as part of a `link` element: the rights associated with the test.
-Except for the rare cases the `href` attribute value should be set to `https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document` (i.e., to the W3C Software and Document Notice and Licence).
+Except for the rare cases the `href` attribute value should be set to `https://www.w3.org/Consortium/Legal/2015/copyright-software-and-document` (i.e., to the W3C Software and Document Notice and License).

 * `dcterms:rightsHolder` as part of a `link` element: the holder of the rights expressed by `dcterms:rights`.
-The `href` attribute value should be set to `https://www.w3.org/` in case the the rights value is set to the W3C Software and Document Notice and Licence, otherwise to a URL identifying the right holder.
+The `href` attribute value should be set to `https://www.w3.org/` in case the the rights value is set to the W3C Software and Document Notice and License, otherwise to a URL identifying the right holder.

-In this example, only the relevant metadata items are shown:
+In this example, only the relevant metadata items are shown (a test may have additional metadata items):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>